Export a padlet

 Accessing the export options

-Open your padlet and click Share button in the action bar.
+1. Open the padlet and click the Share arrow in the action bar.

-Click your preferred file format and adjust the settings if needed.
-Now you have exported your padlet!
+2. Click your preferred file format and adjust the settings, if needed.

 Available export options

-This option will export your padlet as a PNG file.
-To save the file, right click the image and then click Save image as...
+Export as image will export your padlet as a PNG file (for boards).
+To save the file, right click the image and then select Save image as...

-When you save as PDF, you will need to choose your preferred page size and orientation.
-Then click publish PDF to complete the export.
+When you choose Export as PDF for a board, you will need to choose your preferred page size and orientation.
+You will also need to decide if you'd like a Handout or Slides.
+Then, click Generate to complete the export.

-Once the PDF loads in a new tab, click the download button in the upper right corner.
+Once the PDF loads in a new tab, click the Download icon button in the upper-right corner.

 The attachments of your exported PDF are fully functional, so you can click any attachment to load it in a new window.